cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboard.md

 ## Controlling when the Virtual Keyboard is Displayed

-The default behavior is to display the virtual keyboard when a mathfield is focused on a touch-enabled devices (mobile phones, tablets and laptops with a touch-screen).
+The default behavior is to display the virtual keyboard when a mathfield is focused on a touch-enabled devices: mobile phones, tablets and laptops with a touch-screen.

-This behavior can be changed with the `mf.mathVirtualKeyboardPolicy` property or the equivalent `math-virtual-keyboard-policy` attribute.
+This behavior can be changed with the `mf.mathVirtualKeyboardPolicy` property or the equivalent `math-virtual-keyboard-policy` attribute (set one or the other, not both).

 <div class='symbols-table'>